Hongdao railway station: China Railway

 Both the Jinan–Qingdao high-speed railway and the Qingdao–Yancheng railway opened on 26 December 2018, however Hongdao railway station had not been completed.
-The high-speed rail station is expected to open in June 2023.
+The high-speed rail station opened on 1 July 2023.

 Qingdao Metro

 The metro station on Line 8 of the Qingdao Metro on 24 December 2020.
 Line 10 and 12 of Qingdao Metro, part of Qingdao Metro's long-term plan, will also serve this station.